Implementation guide

 }

-The problem appears when the bubble needs to behave like one visual object.
-Gradients, subtle shadows, and exports can all make the seam between the body and the tail more obvious than expected.
+The weakness shows up when the bubble needs to behave like one visual object.
+Gradients, transparent exports, and refined promotional visuals tend to make the seam between the body and the tail more visible.

 What changes with clip-path

-A clip-path-based bubble starts from one box and trims it into the final silhouette.
-The fill is applied only once, so the gradient or color stays continuous across the whole shape.
+A clip-path bubble starts with one box and trims it into the final silhouette.
+The fill is applied once, so the body and the tail share the same visual treatment.

 .bubble {